docsforadobe/after-effects-scripting-guide/docs/sources/footagesource.md

 #### Description

-When true the footage is still; when false, it has a time-based component.
+When `true` the footage is still; When `false`, it has a time-based component.
 Examples of still footage are JPEG files, solids, and placeholders with a duration of 0.
 Examples of non-still footage are movie files, sound files, sequences, and placeholders of non-zero duration.

 #### Type